careerbuilder/DataScienceAPIDocumentation/Geocoding.md

 #Place ID Lookup Request

-A Google Place ID is a unique identifier used by Google to identify location/places in the Google Places Databases and on Google Maps.
-The service accepts a valid place ID as a means to retrieve goeographic information back from google via reverse geocoding.
+A Google place ID is a unique identifier used by Google to identify locations/places in the Google Places Database and on Google Maps.
+The service accepts a valid place ID as a means to retrieve geographic information from Google via reverse geocoding.
 Requesting a location using a Google place ID requires that the request contains a place ID and a culture param if a language specification is desired.
-Additional location parameters will result in a 400 response.
+Additional location parameters will result in an HTTP 400 response.

 #Place ID Lookup Request Structure